SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Amazon_Keyspaces_Service.md

 # Amazon Keyspaces Service

 From DataMiner 10.3.0/10.3.3 onwards, it is possible to use the Amazon Keyspaces Service on AWS as an alternative for a Cassandra Cluster setup.
-See also [Supported system data storage architectures](xref:Supported_system_data_storage_architectures).
+See also: [Supported system data storage architectures](xref:Supported_system_data_storage_architectures).

 > [!NOTE]
 >